Skip to main content

 The keys will be located at /etc/wireguard/ under the file names of privatekey and publickey

-Step 3 - Setup WireGuard interfaces at EWR1 site:
+Step 3: Setup WireGuard interfaces at the first site

 [Interface]